oracle-cne/ocne/doc/experimental/phase1/kube-prometheus-stack.md

 ```text
 kubectl get AuthorizationPolicy -A -o yaml | grep prometheus-operator-kube-p-prometheus -B20
 ```
+For each policy, replace old `cluster.local/ns/verrazzano-monitoring/sa/prometheus-operator-kube-p-prometheus`
+with new `cluster.local/ns/verrazzano-monitoring/sa/kube-prometheus-stack-prometheus`

 ## Migrate metrics data from old PV to new PV